GSA-team-5/GSA-team-5/README.md

 - install Jekyll (`gem install jekyll`) - Ruby/RubyGem/Node dependencies
 - start app (from your git directory type `jekyll serve`)
 - view app in browser (`http://localhost:4000`)

+## To-Do
+- Need Granular data.
+The high level measures are ok but will ultimately be misleading.
+- More cost data tied to buildings.
+Too many were missing
+- Simply more data.
+How easy is it to submit data and to make the data available for computer consumption.
+Today the data is excel.
+- Process to take take data and to convert to json for consumption and other transformations.
+- Identify more 2-3 dimensional metrics to show data by building and region.
+- Show more comparison overlays by building and region and other similar attributes.
+- Personalization of the site for the Building and Regional Managers.
+Seeing what matters to you eases the consumption of the information for you to act on.